thysultan/Ally/README.md

 	}
 }

-let student = Student()
+student = Student()

 System.write(typeof student.getter) // function
 ```

 ## Module

 Modules are like files!
-They can contain let bindings, nested modules, etc. Whatever you can place in a program, you may place inside a module definition's {} body and vice-versa.
+They can contain variable bindings, nested modules, etc. Whatever you can place in a program, you may place inside a module definition's {} body and vice-versa.
 Modules can import and export using the `import` and `export` operators.
 Modules share a common pattern of `module Identifier {}`.

 ```
 module School {
 	import {type as studentType} from Student

-	let population = 100
+	population = 100

-  export let profession = 'Teacher'
+  export profession = 'Teacher'

   export type = (person) =>
   	switch (person) {